eguillen2305/Unit-13-Eat-Da-Burger/README.md

 ### Local Demo Install
 Clone the files from the gitrepo.

-Run NPM command as the package.json file is already created.

-npm install
+Run npm install in the terminal.

-To create & populate the database on the local machine run the files with the db folder

-to access the site locally type in the command terminal under the folder path

-node server.js
+run node server.js

-Access the site by typing localhost path in ypur browser
+Access the site by typing localhost path in your chrome browser

 ## Technology Used
  ![](http://williamavasquez.herokuapp.com/img/js.png)